pleabargain/intro2stats/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/pleabargain/intro2stats/master)

 This code was designed for python 2.7.
 Significant changes will need to be made to get it to work properly with 3.x python.
+There also appear to be problems with certain function calls and order of arguments.
+Notebook four is partially working.

 # Introduction to Statistics